JumboCode/GitHub-Workshop/README.md

 Essentially, the basic functionalities of a GitHub-based development pipeline.

 # Instructions:
 0. Ensure you are a colaborator on this repo!
-Talk to your PM if you are not, and they will add you
+Talk to your PM if you are not, and they will add you.

 1. Clone this repo:
 `git clone https://github.com/JumboCode/GitHub-Workshop.git`

-2.
+2. Create a new branch.
+Label it with your name and the feature:
+`git branch [first name]-[last name]/workshop`
+e.g. `git branch tony-monaco/workshop`

+When making branches, it's important that their names collarate directly to their new feature.
+In an actaul repo, this might be something like `ton-manaco/header-bar-styling`